|

 If you have a listing that is performing well, leave it alone!
 Work on listings that aren't performing as well, or performing at all.
 The easiest fix is going to be taking those listings that are doing “okay” and make them do great.
 But messing with best-selling listings can give you negative results!

-I don't say that to scare you off, and make you not want to update your shop… I'm just saying, work on the listings that need a bump up, not the ones that are already doing well.
+I don't say that to scare you off and make you not want to update your shop… I'm just saying to work on the listings that need a bump up, not the ones that are already doing well.

 Use main keywords first